Lefteris-B/Ecko/README.md

 Program the Terasic DE10-Lite FPGA to mimic the required interfaces and protocols needed by the ASIC.
 Load the test bitstream onto the FPGA, which includes the necessary logic to communicate with the ASIC.
-Bitbanging for Missing Signals

-Use FPGA I/O pins for bitbanging any missing signals that are not directly supported by the FPGA hardware.
+Bitbanging is also a viable option for Missing Signals by using the FPGA I/O pins for bitbanging any missing signals that are not directly supported by the FPGA hardware.
 Implement a simple state machine in the FPGA to generate the necessary control signals for the ASIC.

 ### Signal Generation and Capture